DIY: Moses Basket Salvage

 I decided I wanted to use fluorescent pink yarn and touches of yellow and mint green.
 The pink yarn was 99 cents and the silk cord was about 20 cents a strand, per color.
 I happened to browse the fabric swatch and scrap bin, not really looking for anything in particular, and ended up finding the perfect cover!
 I found this scrap of shearling suede for $11!
 I haven't sewn it into a case yet, and might just leave it raw and folded over the pad as I have it now.

-I think it will be nice to take baby outside in the yard with us when we rake leaves in the fall!
+I think it will be nice way to take baby outside in the yard with us when we rake leaves in the fall!
 Just have her with us getting some fresh air...

 Simply tie a double knot with yarn or cord to start, around the edge of basket you are mending, and wrap multiple times until area you wish to cover is hidden, and then tie off a knot to finish.
 No glue, no sewing needed.
 Just a pair of scissors.
 Any color combo you desire!
 I actually only mended one true area, the other two are simply design aesthetic.